adamaviv/ic220-s19/proj/02/proj02.md

 ![](/proj/02/ex-two-bit-seq.gif)

 This sequence cycles through 0, 2, 1, 3, 0, ... for each cycle of the clock
 button.
-You can reset the counter back to 0 by hitting the rest button.
+You can reset the counter back to 0 by hitting the reset button.
 Note that `Q_1` is the higher order bit and `Q_0` is the lower order bit.